streetyoga/atapi/index.md

 ### Implementation

-It will start as a [JupyterLab Notebook](https://github.com/jupyterlab/jupyterlab) which can be exported to a flat [Python](https://github.com/python/cpython) file, ready to be deployed on AWS or other cloud computing platforms.
+The project will start out as a [JupyterLab Notebook](https://github.com/jupyterlab/jupyterlab) which can be exported to a flat [Python](https://github.com/python/cpython) file, ready to be deployed on AWS or other cloud computing platforms.

 ### Milestones